-In 98% of women, blood glucose levels return to normal immediately after birth.
+Blood glucose levels usually return to normal immediately after birth.
 It is common to monitor the mother’s blood glucose levels for up to two days after delivery, and no monitoring after that if everything appears normal.

-An oral glucose tolerance test (OGTT) is usually performed six weeks after the birth and will usually be normal.
+An oral glucose tolerance test (OGTT) is recommended six weeks after the birth and will usually be normal.
 It is important for your long-term health that you follow-through to make sure that this test is performed in the hectic weeks following pregnancy.

 Your baby might have hypoglycaemia or low blood glucose when born so their blood glucose levels will usually be monitored.
 In some cases, supplementary glucose might be recommended for the baby.

 Mothers who develop gestational diabetes are at increased risk of developing Type 2 diabetes later in life.
 Your baby might also be more likely to develop Type 2 diabetes later in life.
 There are plenty of ways to reduce your risk of developing Type 2 diabetes including, maintaining a healthy weight, eating a nutritious balanced diet and staying active.
 It is also recommended that you chat to your health care provider about having your blood glucose levels tested every couple of years.